sekka1/AWS-REST-API-Server/README.md

     curl -X GET localhost:8080/cloudformation \
     -d 'cloudformation_template=<FULL_CLOUDFORMATION_JSON_TEMPLATE>'

+## JSON Strip Comments
+Strips out the comments in a JSON string.
+This is useful for CloudFormation templates where you comment inside the JSON template.

+    curl -X POST localhost:8080/json-strip-comments \
+    -d 'json={/**comment here*/ "json":"here"}'

 Docker Container
 =================
 There is a Dockerfile at the root of this project to setup a ready to go container serving out this functionality.